pkpkpk/cljs-node-io/readme.md

   + super-spit?
   + try/catch => bool macro, sync vs async
     - try-false, try-bool
-  + test advanced compilation
   + script examples, w/ CLI args
   + https://github.com/Raynes/fs and other convenience stuff out there
-  + java URL has unique set of methods that should be extended to goog.Uri
+  + java URL has unique set of methods that could be extended to goog.Uri
     - openStream -> opens connection to this URL and returns an input stream for reading
       - see IOFactory
       - https://docs.oracle.com/javase/7/docs/api/java/net/URL.html#openStream()